The WWF is run at a local level by the following offices...

 - Finland

-A sustainable economy provides a good quality of life for people, stays within the limits of the planet and helps keep global warming well below the 1.5°C threshold.
+A sustainable economy provides a good quality of life for people, stays within the planetary boundaries and helps keep global warming well below the 1.5°C threshold.
 Sustainable finance is key to achieving that in a timely way.

 Transforming our economy requires bold leadership and a strong commitment to action.
 We cannot improve – or even maintain – our well-being on a business-as-usual path.
 At the same time, this transformation offers enormous opportunities to create a better future for everyone.